nicholastay/personal-web/content/pc.md

 - Basically as part of the move from Melbourne to Sydney
 - Wanted a laptop to keep a personal environment (avoid using work laptop), while being definitely powerful enough to serve all my needs (without worrying about battery, etc) -- sorry secondhand ThinkPads :'(
 - Definitely ended up being helpful while I had an onboarding over in Amsterdam!

-## Work accessories

-I keep these at work and drive them daily there.

-- MOUSE: Logitech MX Vertical *(for productivity)*
-- KEYBOARD: Keebio Iris Rev. 4 ([self-built](/2022/02/11/iris/); Gateron Yellow)
-- EARPHONES: MOONDROP ARIA Snow Edition (thanks to my mates for the birthday present!)

 ## Servers